Momentum-Team-11/team-kraken-js-movie-app/README.md

 - Clone the repo and run `npm install`.
 - Copy the `sample-db.json` to `db.json`.
-- Run `npm start` to run live-server and json-server together (just like you did for the notes app).
+- Run `npm start` to run live-server and json-server together.
 - Create a form to allow a user to add a new movie.
 New movies are by default marked as not watched when they are added.
 - Show a list of existing movies with watched or not watched indicated somehow.
 Watched movies should show the date they were watched.
 - Allow a user to mark a movie as having been watched.
+This could be a link, a button, a font icon, or a checkbox.
+Watched movies could have text that says "watched on Feb 2, 2022" or could have an icon or different color -- you decide how to indicate this.
 - BONUS FEATURE: display the movie list sorted in alphabetical order.

 ## Mob programming rules